stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

       -Dhttps.proxyHost=[YOUR-PROXY-HOST]
       -Dhttps.proxyPort=[YOUR-PROXY-PORT]
 ```
+**Note**: you need the last four lines only if you are behind a proxy, otherwise, feel free to skip them.

 Once the Maven project created, you can use the following scripts to run the Apache Beam job to Dataflow: